metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/explore.rst

 -  **Render Automatically:** This option causes the pairs plot to automatically update anytime a setting is changed.
-If this box is unselected, a ‘Render Plot’ button appears in the *Variables* panel where the plot will wait to update until a user clicks this button.
+If this box is unselected, a ‘Render Plot’ button appears in the *Variables* panel, and the plot will wait to update until a user clicks this button.
-   This is useful when changing the variables for the plot when working with a large dataset or relatively large number of variables.
+   This is useful for changing the variables of the plot when working with a large dataset or relatively large number of variables.
 -  **Overlay Trendlines:** Activating this option displays trendlines pairs plot.